 Madeira is an unquestionably amazing place for hiking.
 This is thanks to its varied microclimates but also its dense network of small mountain aqueducts called levadas, which paved the way for unique trails all over the island.

-During my two week stay on Madeira I went hiking almost every day.
+During my two-week stay I went hiking in Madeira almost every day.
 Here I’ll share some tips for the different types of hikes on Madeira you won’t want to miss — and how to get there.

 How to get to the trailheads